-Particle adsorption sometimes implies preferred orientation

-A sequestered particle that is adsorbed to a clean air-water interface and that has had time to equilibrate will likely be oriented relative to that air-water interface such that the local surface hydrophobicity of the particle is maximally exposed, assuming that the particle is not prone to denaturation at the interface.
+Particle adsorption implies preferred orientation: To first order approximation, a sequestered particle that is adsorbed to a clean air-water interface and that has had time to equilibrate will likely be oriented relative to that air-water interface such that the local surface hydrophobicity of the particle is maximally exposed, assuming that the particle is not prone to denaturation at the interface.
 If a particle is prone to denaturation at the interface and if the interface is already coated with a denatured layer of protein, then the preferred orientations of the same sequestered particle on the protein film-air-water interface might change.
 If the particle is not sequestered, but is in a protein-concentrated environment, then neighboring particle-particle interactions might change the possible preferred orientations of the particles.
-For each of these cases, an ensemble of particles at air-water interfaces arrived at by diffusion, as is the case with most single particle cryoEM datasets, will exhibit all possible particle orientations.
-The percentage of particles in each preferred orientation might be then mapped back onto all possible relative local particle-air-water interface affinities.
-Particles that have had less time to equilibrate before observation (e.g. before plungefreezing) might have more realized orientations in the ensemble than if they had more time to equilibrate at the air-water interfaces.
-Several example tomogram slice-throughs of samples with varying amounts of apparent preferred orientations at and away from air-water interfaces are shown in Figures 5 and 6.
+For each of these cases, an ensemble of particles at air-water interfaces arrived at by diffusion, as is the case with most single particle cryoEM datasets, will exhibit all possible particle orientations where the percentage of particles in each preferred orientation might be mapped back onto all possible relative local particle-interface affinities.
+Particles that have had less time to equilibrate before observation (e.g. before plunge-freezing) will have more realized orientations in the ensemble.

-Protein adsorption to an air-water interface has potential consequences with regard to protein denaturation, data collection, and image processing.
+Protein adsorption to an air-water interface has potential consequences with regards to protein denaturation, data collection, and image processing.
 In the remainder of this section, we will discuss the implications of protein adsorption on protein denaturation and present possible evidence of air-water interface denaturation from cryoET.